pagopa/io-auth-n-identity-domain/README.md

 ### Workflow automation

 The workflow `pr_infra.yaml` is executed on every PR that edits the `infra/resources` folder or the workflow definition itself.
 It executes a `terraform plan` and comments the PR with the result.
 If the plan fails, the workflow fails.

+### Vitest extension for VSCode

+Vitest extension is configured for running and debugging tests with integrated Test View .
+It requires Node 18.
+NOTE: If you've opened the repository within a workspace folder, you need to replicate the vitest configuration in `.code-workspace` too.